restpose/restpose/docs/search_json.rst

  - "text": searches for a piece of text in a text field.
 The value to search for may be a single string, or an object holding the following parameters:
    - "text": <text to search for.
 If empty or missing, this query will match no results>
    - "op": <The operator to use when searching.
 One of "or", "and", "phrase", "near".
 Default=phrase>
-   - "window": <only relevant if phrase=true. window size in words; null=length of text.
+   - "window": <only relevant if op is "phrase" or "near". window size in words; null=length of text.
 Integer or null.
 Default=null>

  - "parse": parses a query, and searches for the query in a text field.
 The value to search for may be a single string, or an object holding the following parameters:
    - "text": <text to search for.
 If empty or missing, this query will match no results>